A complete keto cheat sheet to help you get started on your keto diet. Get into the fat-burning state of ketosis and reap the benefits!

 Use this keto cheat sheet to get into ketosis faster than ever!
 This easy-to-follow cheatsheet is broken down into 5 parts and includes a 7-day meal plan with delicious recipes to help you start your ketogenic lifestyle.

 Have you ever noticed how people have the curious ability to take something simple and make it horrendously complicated?

+Nowhere is this propensity more pronounced than when it comes to weight loss.
 There have been more books written about losing body fat than any other subject – and yet, here we are, drowning in a sea of obesity.

 Talk about information overload!

-Over recent years, a shining light has re-emerged amid the plethora of fat loss scams, celeb diet fads and kooky weight loss breakthroughs.
+Over recent years, a shining light has re-emerged amid the plethora of fat loss scams, celeb diet fads, and kooky weight loss breakthroughs.

 It is the ketogenic diet.

 Yet, inevitably, the keto diet has quickly been swamped in a mass of information and complication that leaves people scratching their heads – and then giving up.

 This article aims to strip away the fat, literally and metaphorically, to provide you with the actionable essentials of living the keto way.
 Each part of this article will focus on a key area of keto implementation, culminating in a simple keto cheat sheet you can print out and stick on your fridge as a roadmap to success.

 The final part is where the rubber hits the road with your 1-week keto meal plan, complete with original sumptuous recipes.